20 Advantages And Disadvantages Of Google Slides

 14. Compatible with Other Google Apps

-Google Slides is compatible with other Google apps, such as Google Docs and Sheets.
-You can easily insert content from these apps into your slides and vice versa.
-This is very convenient for showcasing data on your presentation from your spreadsheet or document.
+Google Slides works smoothly with Google Docs and Sheets.
+Easily insert content from these apps into your slides and vice versa.
+This feature is perfect for displaying data on your presentation from your spreadsheet or document.

 Disadvantages Of Google Slides